 Volunteerism and academic experience are great ways to demonstrate relevant skills and experience.
 The key here, again, is to provide strengths from your volunteer and academic experience that directly relate to the job you’re interviewing for.

-Interviewers, however, can’t afford to take the risk of hiring you without some demonstrated ability to perform.
+For most entry-level positions, you likely can learn to do the job with or without experience.
+However, interviewers can’t take the risk of hiring you without some demonstrated ability to perform.
 Structure your limited experience in a manner that makes it easy for them to consider you.

 How to Answer If You’re Changing Industries